chairfull/GodotFavoriteScenes/README.md

 If it doesn't show up, either open `favorite_scenes.gd` and hit save, or reload the project.

 # Changes
+- v2.2
+	- Main Scene automatically added to top of list.
+	- Scenes are removed from the dropdown if they no longer exist in project.
 - v2.1
 	- Fixed list not updating on first open scene.
 - v2.0